Hammy McMillan Jr.: 2017–2022

 For much of the 2020–21 season, there was no tour due to the pandemic, but Team Mouat won a series of domestic challenges put on by the British Curling Association.
 A "curling bubble" was set up in Calgary, Canada, in the Spring, which hosted several events, including the 2021 World Men's Curling Championship and two slams.
 The Mouat rink represented Scotland at the 2021 Worlds, finishing with a 9–4 round robin record.
 In the playoffs, they beat Canada, and RCF (Russia), making it to the final, where they lost to Sweden, skipped by Niklas Edin.
 A week later, Team Mouat played in the 2021 Champions Cup in the same bubble, winning the event, defeating Team Brendan Bottcher (who had been Team Canada at the Worlds) to claim their second career Slam title.
 The team continued their impressive run in the bubble during the next event, the 2021 Players' Championship.
 They would go through pool play as the only undefeated team on both the men's and women's sides with a 5–0 record, earning the team a bye to the semifinals.
 They continued their undefeated streak in the playoffs, winning the semis and the finals against Brad Gushue to win their second straight Slam title in just six days.

-In October 2021, McMillan Jr. and his teammates were named to the 2022 British Olympic team.
+In October 2021, McMillan and his teammates were named to the 2022 British Olympic team.
 They had another stellar season in 2021–22, starting the year by winning the 2021 Stu Sells Oakville Tankard and then following it up with the 2021 Masters, their fourth Slam title.
 The team then made another final at the 2021 National which they lost to the Gushue rink.
 Next for the team was the 2021 European Curling Championships where the team had another dominant performance, winning all eleven of their games en route to another gold medal.
 At the Olympics, the Mouat rink finished in first place through the round robin with a strong 8–1 record.
 In the playoffs, they beat the defending champion John Shuster rink from the United States before losing the gold medal to Sweden, skipped by Niklas Edin.
 Team Mouat continued their success after the Olympics, winning their second slam of the season at the 2022 Players' Championship.
 The team was awarded the Pinty's Cup as the season's best Grand Slam team after their win.
 In their final event, Team Mouat faltered for the first time all season, failing to qualify for the playoffs at the 2022 Champions Cup.